Ultrasound Physics and Instrumentation PG (10159.3)

 |2023||UC - Canberra, Bruce||Semester 2||31 July 2023||Flexible||Ms Karen Pollard|

 This text is meant as a practitioner's guide to the physics and technology of diagnostic ultrasound.
-It is strongly encouraged that all of you to purchase this well written textbook/ebook.
+Tou are strongly encouraged to purchase this well written textbook/ebook.
 Its images are excellent and will help your learning process.

 It is also strongly recommended that with the textbook, students should also buy its study guide: